grgomrton/coyote-forms/EXAMPLES.md

 ```

 The save endpoint simply sends a `CREATED` status back, if the dto passes validation - see the `@Valid` annotation.

+Note: `@Valid` annotation to have this effect, needs additional plumbing which I don't explain in details, but working examples can be found in the example backend project.

 # Example - Triangle